ALPHAINVESTO

 Wyckoff Spring

 False breakdown below accumulation range on low volume that shakes out weak hands before markup begins.
-Highest-conviction Wyckoff buy signal.
+Highest-conviction Wyckoff framework observation.

 Elliott Wave